ldeso/hugo-flex/README.md

 ## Example

-The [example site](https://de-souza.github.io/hugo-flex/) is based on the [hugoBasicExample](https://github.com/gohugoio/hugoBasicExample) repository.
-A complete starter template with in-depth explanations is available at [scivision/hugo-flex-example](https://github.com/scivision/hugo-flex-example).
+The [demo site](https://de-souza.github.io/hugo-flex/) is built from the [hugoBasicExample](https://github.com/gohugoio/hugoBasicExample) repository.

+A complete starter template specifically made for this theme is also available at [scivision/hugo-flex-example](https://github.com/scivision/hugo-flex-example).

 ## Installation